i-maslennikov/nuclear-river-validation-rules/docs/en/design-overview/replication-design.md

 # Details on Replication component

 As it was mentioned in [high-level overview article](README.md), **Replication** component's control flow consists at least of two parts/stages - _primary_ and _final_, so it's a pipeline-based engine.
+Read about the pipeline abstractions and responsibilities [here](replication-pipeline.md).

 ### Primary stage